ubccpsc/310/readings/Testing.md

 There are a number of reasons why software systems are not tested with automated suites.
 These range from "bad design" to "slow", "boring", "doesn't catch bugs" and "that's QA's job".
 Ultimately, testing does have a cost: tests are programs too and take time to write, debug, and execute and must also be evolved along with the system.

 One core paradox of automated test suites is how they are used.
-If you think about a test only provides value when it fails by catching a bug that would have otherwise made it to production.
-This means then that all passing tests are just a waste of computational cycles.
+If you think that a test only provides value when it fails by catching a bug that would have otherwise made it to production, then that all passing tests are just a waste of computational cycles.
 At the same time though, passing tests _do_ give us the warm feeling that we have not introduced unexpected regression bugs into our systems.
 But at the same time, these feelings only work if we believe our test suite is capable of finding faults and _could_ fail.
 Yes: this contradicts the 'we should only run failing tests' implication above.

 An area of interesting future research would be to figure out how often a suite needs to fail to impart trust, while also figuring out how few passing tests you could run to have a sense of confidence in your automated suite.